Justinas256/2d-mouse-brain-identification/README.md

 ## Identifying 2D brain slices in a 2D reference atlas using Siamese Networks

 This repository contains code for the following paper [[arXiv]](https://arxiv.org/abs/2109.06662).
-If you found it useful in your research, please consider citing us:
+If you find this code useful in your research, please consider citing us:

 ```
 @misc{antanavicius2021identifying,